k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 ### Bootstrap Credentials
 Fabric can also be initially started with predefines API keys, roles and permissions.
+- Turn on this capability by adding a new line contains "rolespermissions" to the *modules* file, located at [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Copy the **rolesPrivileges.template** file from the [$K2_HOME/fabric/config.template](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md) directory to the [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Change the file name to **rolesPrivileges.json**.
 - Edit the file with the required values.
    - Define roles and associated operations, at `"roles"` array object.
    - Define API keys and their association to roles, at `"apikeys"` array object.
-- When Fabric starts initially, it looks for this file; if it exists, definitions are applied.
+- When Fabric starts, it looks for this file; if it exists, definitions are applied.
+- Once applied by Fabric, the file is deleted from the config directory.

 Note: You can define only the operations and roles, as resources do not yet exist due to the project not yet being deployed.